In past recent years, instant chat apps have gradually replaced text messages as a medium for communication.

 In addition, you could also add stories feature that Facebook has cloned from Snapchat in all its apps (Whatsapp, Facebook App, Messenger, and Instagram).

-Nevertheless, if you have a unique idea of your own for a chat app, you can consult with a top mobile app development company to get the fair estimate for your messaging app development.
+Nevertheless, if you have a unique idea of your own for a chat app, you can consult with a top mobile app development company to get the fair estimate for your chat app development.

 Have an Idea For Instant Messaging App Like Google Allo?
 Let's Discuss!